-Primary Residence means a detached dwelling, townhouse, duplex, triplex, or fourplex, condominium unit, cooperative housing, mobile home, manufactured home, modular home, or accessory dwelling unit, where the senior lives most of the time and which is not rented out (except to the senior in the case the residence is landlord-owned) during the period from enrollment of the unit through completion of the home modification work in the unit.
-(For purposes of this program, for a unit to be treated as owner/tenant occupied, the housing unit in a condominium ("condo") or cooperative housing ("coop") must be the primary residence of the senior owner/renter/shareholder.)
+Primary Residence means a privately owned detached dwelling, townhouse, duplex, triplex, or fourplex, condominium unit, cooperative housing, mobile home, manufactured home, modular home, or accessory dwelling unit, where the owner lives most of the time and which is not rented out during the period from enrollment of the unit through completion of the home modification work in the unit.
+(For purposes of this program, for a unit to be treated as owner occupied, the housing unit in a condominium ("condo") or cooperative housing ("coop") must be the primary residence of the elderly person owner or shareholder.)